Posted On August 11, 2021

 Understanding the Carmack Amendment is essential to successful freight claims.

-The law outlines the rights, responsibilities and liabilities of carriers in the event of a freight claim.
+The law outlines the rights, responsibilities and liabilities of motor carriers in the event of a freight claim.
 Essentially, the carrier has liability for the damage, as long as the claimant can prove three elements:

 - The goods were sufficiently packaged and in good condition before delivery

 - The goods were delivered damaged or missing

 However, there are five exceptions for carriers under the Carmack Amendment:

 - An Act of God or an unanticipated event like a natural disaster or medical emergency.
 In some instances, carriers are expected to take preventative measures for these situations.